jasont14/UnitTesting/README.md

 # UnitTesting
 Unit Testing C# Microsoft Visual Studio 2017

-General Bank Account interface that a Checking Account derives from to create simple add with the following:
+Bank Account with an Account interface that a Checking Account derives from to create simple app with the following:

-#Withdraw
-Remove from account.
+Withdraw - Remove from account.
 Cannot be negative

-#Deposit
-Add to account.
+Deposit - Add to account.
 Cannot be negative.

-#ArgumentException
-Would prefer custom class but used argument exception to test throw.
+ArgumentException - Would prefer custom class but used argument exception to test throw.

-#Balance
-Property that cannot be negative.
+Balance - Property that cannot be negative.

-#Testing
+# Testing

 WithdrawTest - Tests to ensure debit balance as expected.